thinkahead123/alpaca.cpp/README.md

-# Alpaca.cpp (Alpaca-zh, use baidu to translate from/to Chinese)
+# Alpaca.cpp (Alpaca-zh, use baidu fanyi api to translate from/to Chinese)

-Run a fast ChatGPT-like model locally on your device.
-The screencast below is not sped up and running on an M1 Macbook Pro  with 4GB of weights.
+Run a fast ChatGPT-like model locally on your device. use baidu fanyi api to translate from/to Chinese.
+The screencast below is not sped up and running on an M1 Macbook Pro  with 8GB of weights.

 [![asciicast](screencast.gif)](https://asciinema.org/a/dfJ8QXZ4u978Ona59LPEldtKK)